Determine The Hybridization And Geometry Around The Indicated Carbon Atoms

 Total = 2 domainssp hybridization.

-Geometry = linear with a 180° angle.
-The two remaining p orbitals on each carbon overlap to give two π bonds Simple as that..
+So geometry = linear with a 180° angle.
+The two remaining p orbitals on each carbon overlap to give two π bonds Small thing, real impact..

 Example 3: Carbonyl Carbon in Acetone (CH₃COCH₃)